hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 Next, we need to fund our address to interact with the network.
 Go to the [faucet](https://faucet.test.azero.dev/) to get some Aleph Zero testnet tokens (AZERO).

-Now visit [https://polkadot.js.org/apps](https://polkadot.js.org/apps) and switch to the Jupiter testnet.
-You can do this by clicking on the chain logo available on the top-left of the navbar where you will see a list of available networks.
-Move to the *"TEST NETWORKS"* section and search for a network called **Jupiter**.
-Select it and scroll back to the top and click on *Switch*.
+Now visit [https://contracts-ui.substrate.io/add-contract](https://contracts-ui.substrate.io/add-contract) and switch to the Aleph Zero testnet.
+You can do this by clicking on the drop-down component available on the top-left of the navbar where you will see a list of available networks.
+Move to the *"TEST NETWORKS"* section and search for a network called **ALEPH ZERO TESTNET**.
+Select it and the network will switch to **ALEPH ZERO TESTNET**.

 ![Switch Network](public/polkadot-js.png)